Teuton Royalties in the Sulphurets Hydrothermal System

 Important Markers in the Sulphurets Hydrothermal System

 Studies by the British Columbia Geological Survey have shown that all of the five Seabridge Gold KSM deposits discovered to date lie along an important geological contact known as “Kyba’s Red Line”.
 They are also all spatially related to a prominent thrust fault, the “Sulphurets”.
 Both the Red Line and the Sulphurets thrust fault pass northeastward from the KSM property into the Treaty Creek property continuing onward for kilometres.
-Although exploration at Treaty Creek has been minor compared to the hundreds of millions of dollars spent to date at the neighbouring KSM and Snowfield-Brucejack properties, it has already resulted in the delineation of two zones, the “Copper Belle” and “Goldstorm”, both of which show promise to grow into viable deposits.
-The last hole drilled in 2019 into the Goldstorm, located at the northeastern end of current drilling, ran 583 metres of 0.98 g/t gold and ended in mineralization.
+Although exploration at Treaty Creek has been minor compared to the hundreds of millions of dollars spent to date at the neighbouring KSM and Snowfield-Brucejack properties, resources have already been defined at the “Copper Belle” and “Goldstorm” zones (see above).
+Drill intersections containing gold mineralization up to a 1,000+ meters in length have been obtained at the Goldstorm.
+The Copper Belle and Goldstorm, along with three other zones–Perfect Storm, Northeast and Eureka–will be targeted for additional gold resources in a large drill program soon to begin in 2021.

 The same Red Line and Sulphurets Fault also pass southward into and along Teuton’s royalty areas located in the southern third of the System.
 Although drilling in this area has been minimal to date, a single hole drilled into the King Tut zone in 2012 intersected 222 metres of 0.88 g/t gold demonstrating that gold mineralization continues to the south.